 After writing, directing, producing, and editing back-to-back film festival hits Modern Love is Automatic and Vacation! in 2009 and 2010, filmmaker ZACH CLARK turned to crowdfunding to launch his next film, White Reindeer, an indie Christmas movie that became a critically-adored IFC Films release in 2013.

 Clark’s newest film, the dark comedy LITTLE SISTER, follows a young nun named Colleen (Addison Timlin) as she travels back to her hometown to visit her estranged family before taking her final vows.
 Her brother (Keith Pouslon) is a reclusive veteran who was severely disfigured in the Iraq War.
 Her parents (Ally Sheedy and Peter Hedges) are stoners not quite ready for their daughter’s return.
 And her friends and neighbors still only seem to remember Colleen as the black-makeup-wearing goth teenager she was before starting a new life in the church.
 Little Sister had its world premiere at the 2016 SXSW Film Festival.

 Executive produced by Joe Swanberg and distributed by his company Forager Films, Little Sister will be opening in select theaters and OnDemand on October 14 and expands to more cities (including LA) on October 28.
-[UPDATE: You can now stream Little Sister on Kanopy and Netflix.]
+[UPDATE: You can now stream Little Sister on Kanopy.]

 Zach Clark was nice enough to talk with us about the film.
 He discusses re-casting a role at the last minute, meeting one of his filmmaking heroes in John Waters, and why it’s a good idea to make movies with your friends.